fenago/machine-learning-for-finance/lab_guides/Lab_9.md

     addressed in non-technical ways
 :::

-The algorithms discussed in this book are feature extraction algorithms.
+The algorithms discussed in this course are feature extraction algorithms.
 Even if regulated features are omitted, an algorithm might infer them from proxy features and then discriminate based on them anyway.
 As an example of this, ZIP codes can be used to predict race reasonably well